monikastrah/431-2020/classes/class03/README.md

 ## Today's Slides

-- When available, Class 03 slides will be posted in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class03/431_class-03-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class03/431_class-03-slides_2020.Rmd).
+- Class 03 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class03/431_class-03-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class03/431_class-03-slides_2020.Rmd).

-## Materials for Today's Demo
+## Live Demo

+Much of today's class will be occupied by a live demonstration of the use of R and RStudio.

-- can be found in the [demo folder](https://github.com/THOMASELOVE/431-2020/tree/master/classes/class03/demo) on this page.
+- Materials supporting this demo are in the [demo folder](https://github.com/THOMASELOVE/431-2020/tree/master/classes/class03/demo) on this page.

 ## Getting Help